The simple answer to this question is Yes. A child can very well recover from brain damage. However, there are a few variables to it.

 Newborn infants with brain damage could show signs like having a small head, or a big forehead, abnormal movement of the eyes, disturbed sleep, excessive crying, not eating well, a stiff neck and deformed spine, and so on.

 Sometimes, the signs do not show so early in the baby.
 It could take some time before they start showing signs of brain damage.

-As the child grows older, he begins to experience brain damage symptoms such as hearing or vision impairment, abnormal exhaustion, paralysis, and he is still likely to have disturbed sleeps.
+As the child grows older, he begins to experience brain damage symptoms such as hearing or vision impairment, abnormal exhaustion, and paralysis, and he is still likely to have disturbed sleep.

-In addition to these signs, the child might also show symptoms like muscle tremors, delay in performing some basic physical activities like sitting, crawling or walking, eating, writing or dressing up.
+In addition to these signs, the child might also show symptoms like muscle tremors and delay in performing some basic physical activities like sitting, crawling or walking, eating, writing, or dressing up.

 Treatments For Brain Damage

 We also recommend physical therapy in cases where brain damage has affected physical abilities and movement like cerebral palsy and paralysis.
-A surgery might be needed if the damage is very severe and there is swelling or bleeding in the brain.
+Surgery might be needed if the damage is very severe and there is swelling or bleeding in the brain.

 A child with severe traumatic brain injury, once identified, will usually require immediate medical attention to ensure that there is no blood clot in the brain, there is enough oxygen and blood flow into the brain.

 In cases of a blood clot, brain pressure monitors are used to check the level of pressure the clotted blood is putting on the brain, and drain out cerebrospinal fluid to reduce pressure.